190930-UTA-CW-Go/project-0/Readme.md

         [] Register with a username and password
         [] Authenticate (login) with that usename and password [] Apply to open an account
-        [] Apply for joint accounts with other customers [] Withdraw, deposit, and transfer funds between accounts [] Employees should be able to:
+        [] Withdraw, deposit, and transfer funds between accounts [] Employees should be able to:
         [] View customer information